-214 "4.
-Environmental Consequences 4.6 Impacts on Lands and Realty 4.6.1 Impact Assessment Methodology The lands and realty impact assessment methodology used in Section 4.6.1 of the PSPP PA/FEIS was used to analyze the PSEGS in this Draft SEIS.
+Environmental Consequences: Impacts on Lands and Realty

+Impact Assessment Methodology: The lands and realty impact assessment methodology used in Section 4.6.1 of the PSPP Programmatic Agreement/Final Environmental Impact Statement (PA/FEIS) was used to analyze the PSEGS in this Draft SEIS.
 The analysis of direct and indirect impacts associated with the Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in Section 4.6.2 of the PSPP PA/FEIS.
 The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS (see Section 4.6.3, below) to reflect the updated cumulative scenario.

-4.6.2 Direct and Indirect Impacts of the PSEGS The main components of the PSEGS are two proposed solar fields.
+Direct and Indirect Impacts of the PSEGS: The main components of the PSEGS are two proposed solar fields.
 Each solar field would contain heliostats that would surround the power block and power tower.
 The total acreage for the solar field for Unit 1 would be approximately 1,643 acres and for Unit 2 would be approximately 1,883 acres.
-Preliminary plans for the PSEGS solar fields are shown in Figure 2-3.
-A 230 kV gen- tie line and telecommunications cable would interconnect with the power grid at SCE's proposed Red Bluff Substation.
-The PSEGS also has proposed locating a redundant telecommunications cable underground entirely in the same ROW as the gen-tie line.
-The natural gas supply for the PSEGS would be provided by SoCal Gas.
-Related improvements are described in Section 2.1.4 of this Draft SEIS and the proposed route is shown in Figure 2-3.
-Also as described in Section 2.1.4, main site access would be provided through a new, 1,350-foot long, 24-foot wide, paved road.
-The access road would be constructed from a point just north of the I-10/Corn Springs Road entrance/exit ramps east to the project site entrance.
+Preliminary plans for the Palen Solar Electric Generating System (PSEGS) solar fields are shown in Figure 2-3.
+A 230 kV gen- tie line and telecommunications cable would interconnect with the power grid at Southern California Edison's (SCE's) proposed Red Bluff Substation.
+The PSEGS also has proposed locating a redundant telecommunications cable underground entirely in the same right-of-way (ROW) as the gen-tie line.
+The natural gas supply for the Palen Solar Electric Generating System (PSEGS) would be provided by SoCal Gas.
+Related improvements are described in Section 2.1.4 of this Draft Supplemental Environmental Impact Statement (SEIS) and the proposed route is shown in Figure 2-3.
+Also as described in Section 2.1.4, main site access for the Palen Solar Electric Generating System (PSEGS) would be provided through a new, 1,350-foot long, 24-foot wide, paved road.
+The access road would be constructed from a point just north of the Interstate 10 (I-10)/Corn Springs Road entrance/exit ramps east to the project site entrance.
 Although there are numerous existing ROWs of record within and adjacent to designated Corridors K and 30-52, only a few would be directly affected by the PSEGS.
-Any existing authorized use that would be affected by the PSEGS has ""priority rights"" in the sense that any new authorization(s) would be issued ""subject to"" the previously existing ROWs or other uses.
+Any existing authorized use that would be affected by the Palen Solar Electric Generating System (PSEGS) has "priority rights" in the sense that any new authorization(s) would be issued "subject to" the previously existing ROWs or other uses.
 Therefore, the Applicant would be required to mitigate any potential impacts to the existing authorized users at the Applicant's expense.
-This would mean bearing all costs for relocating or modifying any facilities such as power poles or conductor that might be necessary to accommodate the new use.
-Impacts to Designated Corridors Potential impacts to the designated corridors could occur as a result of the overhead gen-tie line, underground redundant telecommunications cable, and natural gas line that would cross portions of the corridors.
+This requirement would mean bearing all costs for relocating or modifying any facilities such as power poles or conductors that might be necessary to accommodate the new use.

+Potential impacts to the designated corridors could occur as a result of the overhead gen-tie line, underground redundant telecommunications cable, and natural gas line that would cross portions of the corridors.
 However, with current technology, the potential impacts would be expected to be minimal, easily mitigated, and would not preclude continued and future use of either designated corridor.
 The existing corridor is approximately 2 miles wide.
-The PSEGS is expected to take up approximately 1 mile of the corridor.
+The Palen Solar Electric Generating System (PSEGS) is expected to take up approximately 1 mile of the corridor.
 There are two existing transmission lines in the corridor: the Blythe Energy Project transmission line and the Devers-Palo Verde No. 1 transmission line.
-Palen Solar Electric Generating System Draft SEIS 4.6-1 July 2013"